shftan/shftan.github.io/index.md

         <div class="span8">
                 <p>I am a researcher interested in AI safety, causal inference, interpretability, and healthcare.
 Currently, I am a Principal Research Scientist at Salesforce.</p>

                   <p>I received my PhD in Statistics from <a href="https://stat.cornell.edu/">Cornell University</a>, where I was advised by <a href="http://faculty.bscb.cornell.edu/~hooker/">Giles Hooker</a> and <a href="https://courses.cit.cornell.edu/mtw1/">Martin Wells</a>, with <a href="https://www.cs.cornell.edu/people/tj/">Thorsten Joachims</a> and <a href="https://scholar.google.com/citations?user=B2U8EUwAAAAJ&hl=en">Rich Caruana</a> on my committee.
-My dissertation was on the topic of interpretability of black-box AI models.</p>

-<p>Previously, I studied at Berkeley and Columbia, and worked in public policy in NYC, including the health department and public hospitals system.
-I was fortunate to spend summers at Microsoft Research.
-Towards the end of my PhD studies, I was a visiting student and bioinformatics programmer at <a href="https://epibiostat.ucsf.edu/">UCSF</a> medical school.
-I joined Facebook after completing my PhD, and worked in Central Applied Science before moving to Responsible AI.
-I'm also interested in startups, stemming from my experience as a data scientist (part of the founding team) at a NLP startup pre-PhD.</p>
+My dissertation was on the topic of interpretability of black-box AI models.
+Before graduate school, I studied at Berkeley and worked in public policy in NYC, including the health department and public hospitals system.
+I have worked at Facebook, UCSF, and Microsoft Research.
+I'm also interested in startups, stemming from my experience as part of the founding team at a NLP startup pre graduate school.</p>

 </div>
 </div>